jklins-ects/gitpractice/README.md

 11. `git push`
     Sends local commits to the remote repository.
 12. `git pull`
     Fetches **and merges** changes from the remote repository to your local one.
+13. `git fetch`
+    Downloads changes from the remote, but doesn't merge them automatically.